joshbegley/nyt-latest/previous.md

 `Alcaraz produced his first comeback from two-sets-to-love down to win his second Roland Garros title against his nearest rival.`\
 https://nytimes.com/athletic/6411510/2025/06/08/alcaraz-sinner-french-open-final-tennis-result-analysis/

-**ABC News Suspends Terry Moran After He Calls Trump a ‘World-Class Hater’**\
+**ABC Suspends Terry Moran for Calling Stephen Miller a ‘World-Class Hater’**\
-`In a late-night post on social media, Mr. Moran also derided Stephen Miller, a top presidential aide, and drew a rebuke from Vice President JD Vance.`\
+`Mr. Moran made the comment in a late-night social media post that also derided President Trump.
+It drew a rebuke from Vice President JD Vance.`\
 https://nytimes.com/2025/06/08/business/media/abc-news-terry-moran-suspended.html

 **Your Costco Membership Card?
 No, It Is Not a Replacement for Real ID.**\